garyciampa/azure-dev-day-serverless/README.md

 - Event Grid Topic for stoage account changes
 - Function App to receive and log events

-Next step is to create an blob container, upload files and verify the event grid triggers in the function app
+Next step is to create an blob container, upload files and verify the Event Grid System Topic triggers the Function App

 - Navigate to the storage accouint
 - Select: **Blob containers**, **+ Add Container**